What is the Freedom of Information Act (FOIA)?

 The ILETSB will promptly address any FOIA request issued by a member of the public.
 Responses are typically issued by mail; therefore, each request must indicate the mailing address of the requestor.

-To access ILETSB's information the request can be sent by the following two methods:
+To access ILETSB's information the request can be sent by the following three methods:

 The Illinois Law Enforcement Training and Standards Board is a 19 member organization that establishes and approves training programs for all officers within Illinois.
 The Board's purpose is to ensure that all municipal and county law enforcement and correctional officers within the state are prepared to address the circumstances they will encounter while performing their duties.
 The Board's office is located at 4500 South Sixth Street Road, Room 173, Springfield, IL 62703-6617 and may be contacted by mail, telephone or fax.
 The Board has quarterly meetings and has standing subcommittees on Curriculum Development and Executive / Financial Matters.
 There are currently 17 employees and the Board manages an annual budget of approximately $13,900,000 which is principally used to fund basic and supplemental training programs.
 More information is available on the Agency Information page.